 Waynesburg University will host a fall Visitation Day Saturday, Nov.
 5, for high school students, transfer students and their families.
 The day will begin at 9 a.m. with registration in Roberts Chapel.

 Following registration, students can participate in admissions and financial aid sessions, tour campus, meet with faculty in their elected major and enjoy lunch in the Benedum Dining Hall.
 The day concludes at approximately 1:30 p.m.

 Waynesburg University’s mission is to educate students to make connections between faith, learning and serving so they might faithfully transform their communities and the world.
-Attending the University in person for any of these visits allows interested students to see the mission and values of Waynesburg firsthand.
+Visiting the University in person allows interested students to see the mission and values of Waynesburg firsthand.

-Waynesburg currently enrolls approximately 1,400 undergraduate students, with more than 70 academic concentrations for students to study and has consistently been ranked nationally as a top school for value.
+Waynesburg currently enrolls approximately 1,300 undergraduate students and offers more than 70 academic concentrations for students to study.
+The University has been consistently ranked nationally as a top school for value.

 For more information or to register, call 1-800-225-7393.

 Founded in 1849 by the Cumberland Presbyterian Church, Waynesburg University is located on a traditional campus in the hills of southwestern Pennsylvania, with three additional sites located in the Pittsburgh region.
 The University is a member of the Council for Christian Colleges and Universities (CCCU) and is one of only 21 Bonner Scholar schools in the country, offering local, regional and international opportunities to touch the lives of others through service.

 # # #